OpenPrinting/ipp-usb/README.md

 already connected during boot, start, or update of the Snap are considered.

+You can also use

+    ipp-usb status

+to check the status of the running ipp-usb daemon (supported device must be connected for the ipp-usb daemon to be running, accesses only the ipp-usb daemon of the Snap) and

+    ipp-usb check

+to scan the USB for the presence of potentially supported USB devices (7/1/4 interface protocol).
+This command requires access to the raw USB and therefore on many systems root privileges are required.

-The Snap is also automatically updated when further development on ipp-usb happens.
+The Snap is automatically updated when further development on ipp-usb happens.

 The configuration file is here: